 5. Rating Framework

-The purpose of this section is to outline the legislative framework in which Council operates in constructing its rating system and the various issues that Council must consider in making its decisions on rating objectives.
+The purpose of this section is to outline the legislative framework in which Council has to operate in constructing its rating system and the various issues that Council must consider in making its decisions on its rating objectives.